Gravitational back-reaction is magical: Validity of various bound for magic

 \subsection{Far from flat limit}

 In contrast, for quantum states with a far-from-flat entanglement spectrum, where the entropy differences across Rényi indices are comparable to the entropy itself, the scenario changes.
-Referring to Theorem \ref{thm:nlSRE}, the upper bound for the second Stabilizer Rényi entropy measure of non-local magic is:
+Referring to Theorem \ref{thm:nlSRE}, the upper bound for the second stabilizer Rényi entropy measure of nonlocal magic is

 indicating a transitional crossover around $S_0(A)-S_{1/2}(A)\sim \frac{1}{2}S_2(A)$.
-Beyond this point, non-local magic transitions from being proportional to anti-flatness to being proportional to entropy.
-Our numerical analyses within the Ising model confirm this transition: in the disordered phase and at critical points, non-local magic correlates with entropy $S$ both when varying the model parameter and the subsystem size.
-However, in the symmetry-breaking phase (refer to \cref{app:symmbreak}), it deviates and becomes anti-correlated with entropy, as shown in \figref{fig:MvsA}.
+Beyond this point, nonlocal magic transitions from being proportional to antiflatness to being proportional to entropy.
+Our numerical analyses within the Ising model confirm this transition: in the disordered phase and at critical points, nonlocal magic correlates with entropy $S$ both when varying the model parameter and the subsystem size.
+However, in the symmetry-breaking phase (refer to \cref{app:symmbreak}), it deviates and becomes anticorrelated with entropy, as shown in \figref{fig:MvsA}.